Back To TOP

 Regular application of antifungal shampoos, continued use of topical antifungal medications, and follow-up visits with a veterinarian to monitor progress.

-4. The Fourth Stage Of A Dog Hot Spot Healing Stage
+4. The Fourth Stage of a Dog Hot Spot’s Healing Process

 Healing and Hair Regrowth Stage

-As the hot spot continues to heal, the scab will gradually fall off, revealing new, healthy skin underneath.
-The redness and swelling should diminish, and the dog's discomfort will lessen.
-Hair will start to regrow in the previously affected area.
-The time it takes for complete hair regrowth can vary depending on the severity of the hot spot and the dog's individual healing ability.
+As the hot spot heals, the scab will gradually fall off, revealing new, healthy skin underneath.
+Redness and swelling will subside, and your dog’s discomfort should noticeably decrease.
+Over time, hair will begin to regrow in the previously affected area.
+The timeline for complete hair regrowth may vary depending on the severity of the hot spot and your dog’s individual healing process.

 Treatment Measures